 (iv) Notwithstanding the foregoing provisions of this Article I. Section 2(b), the Board of Directors shall not be required to call a Shareholder Requested Special Meeting if (A) the Shareholder Special Meeting Request does not strictly comply with each applicable requirement of these Bylaws.
-(B) the business specified in the Shareholder Special Meeting Request is not a proper subject for shareholder action under applicable law, the Charter or these Bylaws.
-(C) the Board of Directors has called or calls for an annual or special meeting of shareholders to be held within 90 days after the Secretary receives the Shareholder Special Meeting Request and the Board of Directors determines that the business of such meeting includes (among any other matters properly brought before the annual or special meeting) an identical or substantially similar item of business as the business specified in the Shareholder Special Meeting Request ("Similar Business").
-(D) the Shareholder Special Meeting Request is received by the Secretary during the period commencing 90 days prior to the anniversary date of the prior year's annual meeting of shareholders and ending on the date of the final adjournment of the next annual meeting of shareholders.
-(E) Similar Business was presented at any meeting of shareholders held within 120 days prior to receipt by the Secretary of the Shareholder Special Meeting Request, (F) two or more Shareholder Requested Special Meetings have been held within the twelve month period prior to the date the Shareholder Special Meeting Request is received by the Secretary, (G) the Shareholder Special Meeting Request was made in a manner that involved a violation of Regulation 14A under the Exchange Act or other applicable law, or (H) any information submitted pursuant to this Article I. Section 2(b) by any Requesting Shareholder is inaccurate in any material respect.
+(B) the business specified in the Shareholder Special Meeting Request is not a proper subject for shareholder action under applicable law, the Charter or these Bylaws, (C) the Board of Directors has called or calls for an annual or special meeting of shareholders to be held within 90 days after the Secretary receives the Shareholder Special Meeting Request and the Board of Directors determines that the business of such meeting includes (among any other matters properly brought before the annual or special meeting) an identical or substantially similar item of business as the business specified in the Shareholder Special Meeting Request ("Similar Business"), (D) the Shareholder Special Meeting Request is received by the Secretary during the period commencing 90 days prior to the anniversary date of the prior year's annual meeting of shareholders and ending on the date of the final adjournment of the next annual meeting of shareholders.
+(E) Similar Business was presented at any meeting of shareholders held within 120 days prior to receipt by the Secretary of the Shareholder Special Meeting Request, (F) two or more Shareholder Requested Special Meetings have been held within the twelve month period prior to the date the Shareholder Special Meeting Request is received by the Secretary.
+(G) the Shareholder Special Meeting Request was made in a manner that involved a violation of Regulation 14A under the Exchange Act or other applicable law, or (H) any information submitted pursuant to this Article I. Section 2(b) by any Requesting Shareholder is inaccurate in any material respect.
 For purposes of this Article I. Section 2(b). the removal of directors shall be "Similar Business" with respect to all items of business involving the nomination, election or removal of directors, the changing of the size of the Board of Directors and the filling of vacancies and/or newly created directorships.
-In addition, if none of the Requesting Shareholders who submitted a Shareholder Special Meeting Request appears or sends a qualified representative to present the matters for consideration that were specified in the Shareholder Special Meeting Request, the Corporation need not present such matters for a vote at such Shareholder Requested Special Meeting regardless of whether proxies have been solicited with respect to such matters.
+In addition, if none of the Requesting Shareholders, who submitted a Shareholder Special Meeting Request appears or sends a qualified representative to present the matters for consideration that were specified in the Shareholder Special Meeting Request, the Corporation need not present such matters for a vote at such Shareholder Requested Special Meeting regardless of whether proxies have been solicited with respect to such matters.

-(v) Any shareholder who submitted a Shareholder Special Meeting Request may revoke its written request by written revocation received by the Secretary at the principal executive offices of the Corporation at any time prior to the Shareholder Requested Special Meeting.
-A Shareholder Special Meeting Request shall be deemed revoked (and any meeting scheduled in response may be canceled) if the Requesting Shareholders do not continue to own at least the Requisite Percentage at all times between the date the Shareholder Special Meeting.
-And each Requesting Shareholder shall promptly notify the Secretary of any decrease in ownership of the number of shares owned by such Requesting Shareholder Special Meeting Shareholder Special Meeting Shareholder shall or no requirement to call or hold the Shareholder Requested Special Meeting.
+(v) Any shareholder who submitted a Shareholder Special Meeting Request may revoke its written request by written revocation received by the Secretary at the principal executive offices of the Corporation at any time prior to the Shareholder Requested Special Meeting, A Shareholder Special Meeting Request shall be deemed revoked (and any meeting scheduled in response may be canceled) if the Requesting Shareholders do not continue to own at least the Requisite Percentage at all times between the date the Shareholder Special Meeting Request is received by the Secretary and the date of the applicable Shareholder Requested Special Meeting, and each Requesting Shareholder shall promptly notify the Secretary of any decrease in ownership of the number of shares owned by such Requesting Shareholder, If, as a result of any revocations, there are no longer valid unrevoked written Shareholder.
+Special Meeting Requests from Requesting Shareholders holding the Requisite Percentage, there shall be no requirement to call or hold the Shareholder Requested Special Meeting.